 The tools that allowed me to face my fears and calm myself down when everything in me was screaming “RUN!!” are the mindfulness-based tools that I now teach in

 You will never “feel” confident at something until you’ve done it over and over and mastered it.

 If you continue waiting to feel confident before you act, you’ll be waiting forever.

 So here’s my insider tip for living a Bloody Good Life:

 - Stop waiting to feel ready, feel un-ready and act anyway.

 - Stop waiting to feel confident, feel unconfident and act anyway.

 - Stop waiting to feel motivated, feel unmotivated and act anyway.

 Most of us are the spectators in the crowd of our own life yelling “kick the f#king ball!” to ourselves, but we’re not actually running onto the field and kicking it, because we’re worried we might f it up.

-And we might, butwe’ll never improve at kicking the ball if we never even try to kick it.
-Click To Tweet
+[bctt tweet=”we’ll never improve at kicking the ball if we never even try to kick it.” via=”no”]

 How do rugby players get good at rugby?
 Do they get good by thinking about it?
 By waiting to feel good at it?